MileHacker Logo

 Mid-Range Restaurants

-Numerous options cater to this segment.
-Find local Fujianese restaurants, general Chinese cuisine, and some basic Western or pan-Asian dishes.
+Numerous options serve this segment.
+Find local Fujianese restaurants, general Chinese cuisine, and a few basic Western or pan-Asian dishes.

 • Local Fujianese eateries.